dfrtz/huereka/SETUP.md

 3. If using DHCP, you will need to find the IP address of the Raspberry Pi.
 Examples:
     ```
     arp -a
-    ping -c1 raspberrypi
+    ping -c1 raspberrypi # Or hostname specified during setup.
     ```

-4. SSH into the Raspberry Pi as user 'pi' and password 'raspberry' via hostname or IP:
+4. SSH into the Raspberry Pi as the user/password set in the OS preparation phase via hostname or IP:
     ```
-    ssh pi@raspberrypi
+    ssh <myuser>@raspberrypi # Or hostname specified during setup.
     # OR:
-    ssh pi@<IP address>
+    ssh <myuser>@<IP address>
-    ```

-5. Change 'pi' passwd to remove popup about default password on future logins:
-    ```
-    passwd
     ```

 6. Enter configuration tool and update hostname of device on network and enable SSH: